Le Régiment de Cavalerie de la Garde Républicaine

-Our biggest challenge for 2016 is to integrate disabled participants into our journey with provision for a disabled driver as well as a disabled rider.
+Our biggest challenge is to integrate disabled participants into our journey with provision for a disabled driver as well as a disabled rider.
 In 2012 we purchased the two horse-drawn carriages used in the project.
-In 2016 we will be constructing them ourselves, using apprenticeships for the young people at a centre for further education.
+This time we will be constructing them ourselves, using apprenticeships for the young people at a centre for further education.

 Because we have many Breton links through our French registered office, our draft horses next time will be ‘Traits Breton’.
 Characteristics of the breed are strength and endurance.
 Training the horses to harness will also be part of the apprenticeship scheme for the young people.